openebs/openebs/contribute/design/1.x/csi/20190606-csi-volume-provisioning.md

 This will involve considerable risk in terms of time and effort since existing way that works will be done away with.

-Below can pose a significant challenge for this proposal:
-- Volume provisioning is tightly coupled with Clone provisioning
-- There might be a need to change existing custom resources' schema

-We shall try to avoid major disruptions, by having following processes in place:
+We shall try to avoid major disruptions, by having the following processes in place:
-- Test Driven Development (TDD) methodology
+- Test-Driven Development (TDD) methodology
-  - Need to implement automated test cases in parallel to development
+  - Need to implement automated test cases in parallel to the development
 - Try to reuse custom resources that enable provisioning openebs volumes

 ## Graduation Criteria